cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 Aliasing happens when the textures are of high-frequency (with sharper textures) and the sampling rate are relative low.
 We observe aliasing at those vertical lines when we use nearest sampling at 1 sample per-pixel.
 Increasing the sampling rate (Super sampling - `Nearest sampling at 16 sample per pixel`) can help de-alias the image.
-On the other hand, bilinear sampling (`Bilinear sampling at 1 sample per pixel`) works as a low-pass filter on the texture map, which can effectively reduce the aliasing at those high-frequency regions without modifying the sampling rate.
+On the other hand, bilinear sampling (`Bilinear sampling at 1 sample per pixel`) works as a low-pass filter on the texture map, which can effectively reduce the aliasing at those high-frequency regions without increasing the sampling rate.
 However, bilinear sampling can induce some blurring effect due to the reduced frequency of the feature map.
 For the regions where the textures are smooth and have relative low frequency, difference between approaches are less obvious.

 ## Task 6: "Level sampling" with mipmaps for texture mapping (25 pts)